-From the Heart (Meadow Dreamer reflects on camp in a school essay)
+From the Heart (Meadow Dreamer reflects on his summers at Night Eagle in a school essay)

 “Isn't it funny how day by day nothing changes, but when you look back everything is different?”